malloydata/malloy/README.md

 - Data is modeled as a network of relationships, and Malloy generates network graphs with results, which ensures correctness of aggregate computations over multiple levels of transformation
 - Defaults are smart, and Malloy is concise (where SQL is verbose and often redundant)

-Malloy is for anyone who works with SQL--whether you’re an analyst, data scientist, data engineer, or someone building a data application.
+Malloy is a language for anyone who works with SQL--whether you’re an analyst, data scientist, data engineer, or someone building a data application.
 If you know SQL, Malloy will feel familiar, while more powerful and efficient.
 Malloy allows you to model as you go, so there is no heavy up-front work before you can start answering complex questions.

+We've built a Visual Studio Code extension to help you try interacting with your data using Malloy.
+The extension provides a rich environment to create Malloy data models, query and transform data, and to create simple visualizations and dashboards.

-# Install the Extension
+# Installing the Extension

-The Visual Studio Code Extension enables data modeling with Malloy, as well as query and transformation execution.
 Currently, the Malloy extension works on Mac and Linux machines.

 ## 1. Download Visual Studio Code